ChertaPro/ChertaPro/README.md

 <h3 align="center">3rd-year Computer Science student @ University of Havana (MATCOM)</h3>

 <p align="center">
-Interested in systems programming (C/Rust), simulation, and applied AI/ML.
-I build software engineering projects and share what I learn along the way.
+Interested on applied AI and full-stack development.
+I build complete, working systems and share what I learn along the way.
 </p>

 # 💫 About Me:
-- 🔭 I'm currently building AI-driven applications and solid software engineering foundations — and open to internship/job opportunities
+- 🔭 I'm currently building AI-driven applications, low-level systems projects and full-stack projects — and open to internship/job opportunities
-- 👯 I'm looking to collaborate on low-level systems projects (C, Rust) and applied AI/ML projects
+- 🧑‍🤝‍🧑 I'm looking to collaborate on applied AI/ML and full-stack projects
 - 🤝 I'm looking for help with internship/job referrals and feedback on my projects
 - 🌱 I'm currently learning applied ML/LLMs
-- 💬 Ask me about AI-driven software, compilers and systems programming.
+- 💬 Ask me about applied AI, full-stack development, and RAG systems.
 - ⚡ Fun fact: Away from the keyboard, I train for HYROX.

 ## 🌐 Socials: